lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     }
     ```

     - The double equal sign (`==`) is the C notation to check for *equality*.
-Double equal sign is used to distinguish from the equal sign used for assignment.
+The double equal sign is used to distinguish from the equal sign used for assignment.

     - A character between single quotes (for instance: `'a'`) represents an integer value equal to the numerical value of the character in the machine's character set.
-It is also known as *character constant*, although its just another way to write small integer.
-If we want to use a particular character, we should prefer using the character constant instead of its numerical value, one because it improves readability, and secondly because its independent of the character set used.
+It is also known as *character constant*, although its just another way to write small integers.
+If we want to use a particular character, we should prefer using the character constant instead of its numerical value, because it improves readability and its independent of the character set used.

-    - Escape sequences used in string constants is also a legal character constant.
-For instance, `\n` stands for newline character, which has the numerical value `10` in ASCII character set.
+    - Escape sequences used in string constants are also legal character constants.
+For instance, `\n` stands for the newline character, which has the numerical value `10` in the ASCII character set.

 - ### Word Counting